NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/PBE/asset.rst

 Component Assignment
 --------------------

 This area is used to define the types of components in the building and assign quantities of each component to locations and directions in the building.
 Although PBE provides a convenient interface to prepare such an assignment, the information is eventually stored in a CSV file.
 If you want to preserve an assignment or share it with others, the **Save** button allows you to prepare such a CSV file, while you can use the **Load** button to import an assignment from such a file.
-You can find more information about the structure of these CSV files in the Pelicun user manual.
+You can find more information about the structure of these CSV files in the |PelicunDocs|.

 The components available in the selected component vulnerability database are listed in the **Available in DB:** drop-down list.
 Use the **Add** button to assign the selected component or the **Add All** to assign all components from the list to the Asset Model.
 The assigned components are listed in the **Assigned** drop-down list.
 Use the **Remove** button to remove the selected component or the **Remove All** button to remove all components from the assigned set.